EduP217/cse210-03/README.md

         guessed = ['c', 'a', 'b']

     -   This class has a function to ask the player for a letter
+    -   This class has a function to print the player letters guessed
+    -   This class has a function to return the quantity of letters guessed

 * Puzzle class  (Edu)
     -   This class initialize the static list of words
     -   This class initialize the random word selected
     -   This class has functions that return the value of the variables
     -   This class has a function to make a random selection for the word of the list
+    -   This class has a function to calculate the quantity of letters to guess

 * Game class    (Edu)
-    -   This class initialize the guessed variable [True, False]
+    -   This class initialize the is_running variable [True, False]
     -   This class initialize an object of Player
     -   This class initialize an object of Puzzle
     -   This class initialize an object of Parachute